Key Points

-Companies should be concerned about eliminating or minimizing waste within their processes, because to not do so is to invite a competitor to encroach upon market share.
-Competition has never been fiercer, and other companies are always looking for opportunities to take your business by finding ways to produce your product or service in cheaper, faster, or with higher levels of quality.
+Companies should be concerned about eliminating or minimizing waste within their processes because to not do so is to invite a competitor to encroach upon market share.
+Competition has never been fiercer, and other companies are always looking for opportunities to take your business by finding ways to produce your product or service cheaper, faster, or with higher levels of quality.

-3 benefits of attending to non-value-added
+3 Benefits of Attending to Non-Value-Added

 Understanding non-value-added activities is crucial to making any sort of successful process improvement.
 It helps you understand where your process is wasting money, taking too long to perform, and having quality issues.

-1. Reduce total cost
+1. Reduce Total Cost

-Any money spent on non-value-added tasks is money thrown away.
+Any money spent on extraneous tasks is money thrown away.
 This can be found in both the form of direct costs and indirect costs that are associated with the production of a product or service.

 There are many examples of savings to consider.
 We can examine wasted costs connected to raw materials, labor times, machine setup, maintenance times, labor benefits, costs lost due to safety incidents, rework costs, scrap costs, machine breakdown costs, machine availability, waiting time costs, facility upkeep costs, technology support costs, and more.
 If your competition can provide a similar product at a superior cost, you may find your customers flocking to those competitors.

-2. Reduce lead time
+2. Reduce Lead Time

 Taking more time than necessary to meet lead time is a waste.
 Minimizing lead time, which is the total time it takes to complete a series of tasks within a process, can be done by identifying and removing as many non-value-added activities as possible.